praveenvijayan/codebase/README.md

 Coderepo
 =====================================
 Coderepo is a code snippet gallery.
-It has 2 part, a server side and a cient side section.
+It consists of two parts, a server side and a cient side section.
 Server hosts all the snippets [HTML, CSS and javascript].
 Client side is a dreamweaver extension to easily integrating with DW IDE.

 Benefits
 --------